The key to sticking to your budget is to create better money habits. Master these, and the savings follow automatically.

 Creating routines are a powerful way to get things done consistently with minimal mental effort.
 And success comes when you schedule your steps on your calendar rather than just putting them on a vague to-do list.

 Now, this might feel like a lot of work for something that seems pretty straight forward, but when we are creating new habits, ones we want to keep, we have to make them explicit before they become automatic.

-Which brings us nicely to step 3: building frugal habits.
+Which brings us nicely to step 3: cementing better money habits.

 Key #3: Frugal Habits

 If you want to reduce your electricity bill, you need to get into the HABIT of turning out the lights when you leave a room.

 To reduce your grocery bill, you need to get into the HABIT of meal planning.

 If you want to reduce your takeaway spending, you need to get into the HABIT of cooking.

 When we focus on the habits and not the budget, the savings follow automatically.
 Or as BJ Fogg puts it, “design for the behaviours that lead to the outcomes and the outcomes will follow.”